gevou/knative-blueprint/README.md

 # knative-blueprint
 Playground for basic knative concepts

-`/gcp` contains scripts for setting-up a cluster, installing knative and deploying a sample function to Google Cloud Platofmr `/minikube` contains similar scripts for minikube
+`/gcp` contains scripts for setting-up a cluster, installing knative and deploying a sample function to Google Cloud Platform `/minikube` contains similar scripts for minikube

 The following files in the root folder are related to the sample app: